Matt-A-Bennett/vim-surround-funk/README.md

 Global defaults can be overridden for individual filetypes by setting a buffer default in an `augroup`.
 For example, suppose you wanted the global defaults to use square brackets, for function names not to contain numbers, and for hot switching to be on.
-You can do this wit the following in your vimrc:
+You can do this with the following in your vimrc:

 ```vim
 let g:surround_funk_default_parens = '['